 Bureau is the Maine Department of Labor, Bureau of Employment Services.

+Career Plan means, for the purpose of this rule, the individual career plan that is developed by the participant and the CSSP case manager.
+The Career Plan includes all funding sources planned to meet the participant's needs, including CSSP resources and resources other than CSSP.
+This rule applies to any Career Plan that includes CSSP funding.

 Certified Pre-Apprenticeship Program means a program certified by the Maine Apprenticeship Program pursuant to 26 M.R.S. §3213.

-Commuting area means the 50-mile radius, by road, from the participant's place of residence.
+Commuting distance means the 50-mile radius, by road, from the participant's place of residence.

 Department is the Maine Department of Labor.

+Cohort means a group of students or participants who work through a curriculum or prescribed program together to achieve the same academic degree, certificate or similar credential together.

+Cohort Participant Eligibility: The unique guidelines for approved participant eligibility in cohort training

 Dependent Applicant means an individual under age 24 who is applying for CSSP assistance and can be claimed on another person's taxes.